LootCrate/ddl-generator/README.rst

 			    Use metadata saved in FROM for table definition, do not re-analyze table structure
-      -l LOG, --log LOG     log level (CRITICAL, FATAL, ERROR, DEBUG, INFO, WARN)
+      -l LOG, --log LOG     log level (CRITICAL, FATAL, ERROR, DEBUG, INFO, WARN) --unique_varchar_lengths
+          Generate unique lengths for all VARCHAR columns, helpful for identifying load errors

 Generate SQLAlchemy models
 --------------------------